Wyvest/why-badlion-is-bad/README.md

 - This is not an excuse to hate on users of Badlion.
 This is so people are aware and then make a decision on whether or not they should use Badlion or not.

-- Bias will almost definetly be here.
+- Bias will almost definitely be here.
 If you want to make this somewhat less biased, make a PR.

 - As said in the second bullet point, if you want to contribute to this, make a PR.